The Residency Program

 Why We Created the Residency Program

-Early on, we noticed something: even well-designed AI roles tend to shift in the first few months.
+Even well-designed AI roles tend to shift in the first few months.
 Sometimes the scope needs to narrow.
 Sometimes the responsibilities change entirely.
 Sometimes what seemed important at the start turns out to be secondary once you’re actually working with the role.
-That’s not a failure — that’s just how real work evolves.

 Instead of pretending the first version will be perfect forever, we built a program that makes room for that evolution.